+- 1. Be likeminded

+- 2. Have the same love

+- 3. Be of one accord

-- 1. Be likeminded, unified in your thinking. - 2.
-Have the same love. - 3.
-Be of one accord. - a.
-Strong's #4861 sumpsuchos; from sun (Strong's #4862) together with, and psuchê (Strong's #5590) soul, life; of one mind, of one accord. - b.
-Used only here in the New Testament. - c.
+- 4. Be of one mind

+2c Strong's #4861 sumpsuchos; from sun (Strong's #4862) together with, and psuchê (Strong's #5590) soul, life; of one mind, of one accord.
+Used only here.
 Think of a chord on a guitar.
 All notes that make up that chord must be of the right frequency and the correct harmonics or it sounds bad- discord.
 When Christians are likewise out of harmony with themselves, the brethren, or God, they "sound bad" are in discord.
 But when the brethren are dwelling together in unity, it sounds good and harmonious, in harmony, in one accord.